City pop: Origins

 The catchphrase for the Japanese promotion of Terry Melcher's second album, Royal Flush (1976), was "Mellow (Mexican Country Hollywood) City Pop!".
-The Higurashi single "Orange Train" (1977) and the Tomoko Soryō album City Lights by the Moonlight (1977) were marketed with the phrase "city pops".
+The Higurashi single "Orange Train" (1977) and the Tomoko Soryo album City Lights by the Moonlight (1977) were marketed with the phrase "city pops".
 In July 1977, an article in the music magazine Record Geijutsu introduced Minako Yoshida, Takao Kisugi, Tatsuro Yamashita, and Jun Fukamachi, Yoninbayashi, Junko Ohashi (Minoya Central Station), and others as "city pops" musicians.
 The term "city pops" began to be used as a music genre.
 Furthermore, some Japanese music and entertainment magazines described Eric Carmen as "New York City Pop style" and the Alessi Brothers, who came to Japan, as the leaders of "American City Pops".

 "City pop(s)" is a Japanese-made English term that record companies and music magazine editors began using in the late 1970s to promote and review music with an urban and sophisticated atmosphere.
 Its usage was not strict, and it was sometimes used for songs and musicians classified as Japanese folk rock (フォークソング, lit. 'folk song') rather than city pop from today's perspective.
 At that time, the term "city pops" was used more often than "city pop".
 The term "city music" was also used.
 For example, the term was used in an article introducing Sugar Babe (active period: 1973–1976) and its members Taeko Onuki and Tatsuro Yamashita after its breakup.
 City music was also used for Yoshitaka Minami, Yumi Arai, Minako Yoshida, and Akiko Yano.
 Sugar Babe's 1975 album Songs is said to be a pioneer of city pop, although the term was not in widespread use at the time.

 In a book published in 2002, music critic Yutaka Kimura redefined city pop(s) as "Japanese city pop", attributing its origin to Happy End (1969–1972), despite Happy End being an unsuccessful band with little influence at the time.
 This is criticized as a "Happy End historical view" (はっぴいえんど史観), although each member of Happy End was active in the Japanese rock and pop music scene after the band broke up.
 The term "city pop" has since become predominant, probably due to the popularity of the term "J-pop" that spread in the 1990s.